pyccel.ast.numpyext module#

 *axes (tuple[TypedAstNode]) – The axes along which the user wishes to transpose their array.

-- property internal_var#
+- property internal_varView on GitHub#

 Return the variable being transposed

-- property is_elemental#
+- property is_elementalView on GitHub#

 Whether the function acts elementwise on an array argument.